bharath-carsim/driving-simulator/README.md

 # driving-simulator
-Driving simulator in a grid ...
+Driving Simulator in a grid of 5 * 5 currently.
+Can be extended in future releases

+### Project dependencies

+	The project requires Java 1.7 or higher and gradle version 1.12

+### Checkout from git

+	git clone git@github.com:bharath-carsim/driving-simulator.git